Prerequisite knowledge

 React

 The official docs (opens in a new tab) are a great way to get acquainted with React.
-Don't gloss over the fundamentals (opens in a new tab)!.
-Having a solid understanding of its core concepts is imperative in enabling you to learn how to develop high-quality frontend modules in O3.
+Don't gloss over the fundamentals (opens in a new tab)!
+Having a solid understanding of its core concepts is very important in helping you learn how to develop high-quality frontend modules in O3.
 We also recommend going through the following resources:

 - Writing Resilient Components - Dan Abramov (dated but still very useful) (opens in a new tab)